Indiana Dunes Wildflower Guide for April

 Spring is truly a magical time at the Indiana Dunes, full of colorful wildflowers bursting like fireworks all across the region!
 But you’d better act fast—these natural beauties bloom in spring and quickly fade in the summer foliage.

 How many of these fleeting wildflowers can you find?
 We’ve created an online reference below for you to track your progress.
-In the interest of being environmentally friendly, we encourage you to keep a mental note of your progress or take notes using your smart phone.
+In the interest of being environmentally friendly, we encourage you to keep a mental note of your progress or take notes using your smartphone.
+Now, get ready to join us on a flower quest!

 flower-harvest-warning-v2